purdue-arc/site/content/wiki/Active Projects/drone-delivery/fa22-updates.md

 * Initially planned on using Octrees, but later decided not to due to the vast amount of memory that would consume.
 * Has a separate page, which describes the stack in much greater detail.

-The following is the point cloud generated from OpenStreetMap.
 <img src="images/point_cloud.png" alt="cloud" width="400"/>

-The Octree that was generated.
 <img src="images/octree.png" alt="tree" width="400"/>

-The occupancy gird that was generated.
 <img src="images/occupancy.png" alt="occupancy" width="400"/>